hfour/wsrun/README.md

 Other Options:
   --help         Show help                                                                 [boolean] --version      Show version number                                                       [boolean] -c             Denotes the end of the package list and the beginning of the command.
-Can be used
-                 instead of "--"                                                           [boolean] --concurrency  Maximum number of commands to be executed at once                          [number]
+  --concurrency  Maximum number of commands to be executed at once                          [number]

 ```